 F. Overnight parking on campus is restricted to students, faculty and staff and official guests of the University.

-VII.
 MOVING VEHICLE VIOLATIONS

 A. The maximum speed limit on campus is 25 MPH unless otherwise posted.
 The parking lot speed limit is 5 MPH.

 B. Traffic control signs, devices, crosswalks, and directions of LSUS Police officers must be obeyed.

 C. Operating a motor vehicle in an area other than a street, roadway, or parking lot intended for motor vehicle use is prohibited.

 D. All accidents must be reported immediately to the University Police.

 F. Pedestrians have the right of way at all crosswalks; all vehicular traffic must yield to pedestrians in crosswalks.